-When using herbal remedies for self care, it’s important that you don’t simply substitute an herb for an over the counter drug.
-Herbs support the body’s own healing virtues through their hrebal energics and the body’s own constitution.
+When using herbal remedies for self-care, it’s important that you don’t simply substitute an herb for an over-the-counter drug.
+Herbs support the body’s own healing virtues through their herbal energetics and the body’s own constitution.
 By finding the sweet spot between herbal energetics, the body’s natural constitution, and the shift in symptoms because of illness, you are more likely to find herbs that help your body heal.

 When herbs don’t work